kcaliskan/advanced-js/6-object-oriented-programming/1-OOP-all-in-one.md

 We see that `let newElf = Object.create(elfFunctions);` created prototyped chain.
 What we're doing with Object.create() is true prototypal inheritance.

-But, what we're doing here in't necessarily object oriented programming yet.
+But, what we're doing here isn't necessarily object oriented programming yet.

 4. Constructor Functions